HL7/bulk-data/input/pagecontent/export.md

 For Patient-level requests and Group-level requests associated with groups of patients, the [Patient Compartment](https://www.hl7.org/fhir/compartmentdefinition-patient.html) SHOULD be used as a point of reference for recommended resources to be returned and, where applicable, Patient resources SHOULD be returned.
 Other resources outside of the patient compartment that are helpful in interpreting the patient data (such as Organization and Practitioner) MAY also be returned.

-Binary Resources associated with individual patients SHALL be serialized as DocumentReference Resources with the content.attachment element populated as described in the [Attachments](#attachments) section below.
+Binary Resources whose content is associated with an individual patient SHALL be serialized as DocumentReference Resources with the content.attachment element populated as described in the [Attachments](#attachments) section below.
 Binary Resources not associated with an individual patient MAY be included in a System Level export.

 References in the resources returned MAY be relative URLs with the format <code>&lt;resource type&gt;/&lt;id&gt;</code>, or absolute URLs with the same structure rooted in the base URL for the server from which the export was performed.
 References will be resolved by looking for a resource with the specified type and id within the file set.